top of page

 Creative Process

-My process begins with painting the landscape in a spontaneous and intuitive way.
-By brushing on layers of acrylic glazes I can build up deep colours while allowing the back light of the underpainting to filter through.
+My process begins with painting the landscape spontaneously and intuitively.
+By brushing on layers of acrylic glazes, I can build up deep colours while allowing the back light of the underpainting to filter through.
 A spontaneous approach means the composition reveals itself to me as I work.

-Appearing in a vignette the colours of my ethereal floating landscapes suggest mist, portals and utopian worlds.
+Appearing in a vignette, the colours of my ethereal floating landscapes suggest mist, portals, and utopian worlds.
 I hope to encourage ideas of a connection to the metaphysical; ideas of something beyond the everyday.
-My goal, however, is not to overwhelm the viewer with religious dogma but to simply express another way of seeing; capturing the spirit of the land in which we live.
-The New Zealand landscape is a constant reference, with its majestic beauty: the sublime is ever present.
+My goal, however, is not to overwhelm the viewer with religious dogma but to express another way of seeing, capturing the spirit of the land in which we live.
+The New Zealand landscape is a constant reference, with its majestic beauty; the sublime is ever-present.

 Review by James Dignan, Otago Daily Times